-The festival is not a competition, but a celebration of student work.
-During the festival, two featured plays from each school receive a 90-minute rehearsal.
-The playwrights not only get to watch the professional actors and directors at work, but they are also active participants in the process, offering insights and concerns and making changes.
-By the time the play is ready to present to an audience, the playwrights have already experienced a workshop development process usually reserved for professional playwrights.
+Two plays from each school are selected to receive a 90-minute rehearsal.
+The playwrights get to watch the professional actors and directors at work, and are also active participants in the process, offering insights and concerns and making changes.
+By the time the play is ready to present to an audience, the playwrights have experienced a workshop development process usually reserved for professional playwrights.

 Cold Reading Marathon

-While the featured plays are being rehearsed, participants attend the Cold Reading Marathon.
-In the afternoon, the finalist scripts from each of the participating schools are read by a cast of off-duty professional actors.
+While the featured plays are being rehearsed for presentation at New Noises, other participants attend the Cold Reading Marathon.
 These readings are followed by a group feedback session.
 The Cold Reading Marathon amounts to an open classroom on playwriting.

-Professional actors and playwrights from the area may perform monologues, short plays, and/or one-act plays of their own for the students’ enjoyment during the morning session.
-Afterwards, the actors answer questions and talk with the students about the joys and pitfalls of writing your own play and performing it.
+Professional actors, playwrights, directors, and educators from the area may present (monologues, short plays, group exercises, etc.) during the morning session.
+The presentation concludes with a question and answer session highlighting the joys and pitfalls of creating your own play and performing it.